 St. Stanislaus Catholic Church

 Check out the stunning stained glass and ornate details of St. Stanislaus Catholic Church.
-The historic Basilica of Saint Stanislaus Kostka is on the National Register of Historic Places and makes a peaceful place to visit in Winona.
+The historic Basilica of Saint Stanislaus Kostka is on the National Register of Historic Places and makes it a peaceful place to visit in Winona.

 - Best Honeymoon Destination in Minnesota